-Org Help Office Hours
+Org Help Advising

-Located in the University Student Center Room 433A, student organizations are invited to drop in at their convenience with student organization questions and to complete financial transactions.
-Both general organization support and financial transaction assistance are housed under Org Help and maintain the same hours.
+Located in the University Student Center Room 433A, student organizations are invited to drop in at their convenience with student organization questions.
+The Org Help Advising desk is open Monday through Friday from 12pm-5pm during the academic year.